 Addiction is a chronic disease that affects many Americans.
 It’s different for everyone, but the one thing all addicts have in common is that they are powerless over their addiction.
+Supporting your loved ones through addiction can make all the difference in the success of their recovery.
 If you have a family member struggling with addiction, or an addicted loved one, learning the signs of active use is an important tool to have.

 What Does it Mean to be Addicted?